Periodic Event-triggered Control for Incrementally Quadratic Nonlinear Systems: PETC for Incrementally Quadratic Systems

+where $\delta q=q_2-q_1$, $\delta p=p(q_2)-p(q_1)$. \end{definition} The incrementally quadratic nonlinear systems subsume globally Lipschitz nonlinear systems and many other common nonlinear systems \cite{accikmecse2011observers,xuobserverarxiv18}.
 Given a nonlinearity $p$, its incremental multiplier matrix that satisfies \eqref{eq:delQC} is not unique.
-Particularly, if $M$ is an incremental multiplier matrix for $p$, then $\lambda M$ is also a incremental multiplier matrix for $p$ for any $\lambda> 0$.
-Assume that $p$ satisfies $p({\bf 0}_{n_q})={\bf 0}_{n_p}$ in the following; therefore, it holds that

-\begin{remark} Many nonlinearities can be characterized using the incremental multiplier matrices, such as the globally Lipschitz nonlinearity, the sector bounded nonlinearity, and the polytopic Jacobian nonlinearity.
-For instance, the sector bounded nonlinearity
+Assume that $p({\bf 0}_{n_q})={\bf 0}_{n_p}$ in the following, which implies that $ ^\top M \geq 0,\;\forall q\in\R^q.$